 - Stay informed.
 Whether it’s a no-smoking campaign or a seminar on staying healthy at the office during flu season, having a 3rd-party expert in to talk about health is an excellent way to promote a better workplace.
 These presentations are also the perfect opportunities to have healthy catered lunches, which can open the door to healthier eating options.

-Urgent Care Extra offers an Occupational Health Plan and Worker’s Compensation Program to better assess and assist with workplace wellness needs.
+Banner Urgent Care offers an Occupational Health Plan and Worker’s Compensation Program to better assess and assist with workplace wellness needs.
 We’ve also published a free Occupational Health Services Whitepaper, with plenty of useful information on the benefits of wellness programs and related resources.
 Along with our complete lineup of immediate medical care and long-term health programs and plans, we’re an excellent option for individuals and companies looking to bolster health inside and outside of the workplace.

 If you would like to improve your current workplace wellness plan, or receive assistance with establishing a new one, we can help!
 Stop by any of our Arizona or Nevada walk-in health clinics – we currently have over 40 medical care facilities across the southwest region – or give our main support line a call at (480) 988-9108.
-Thank you for reading the UCE blog – be sure to check back early and often in 2016 for news, analysis, health tips and much more!
+Thank you for reading the Banner Urgent Care blog – be sure to check back early and often in 2016 for news, analysis, health tips and much more!